AgileVentures/av-static-website/source/blog_articles/2016-11-04-light-at-the-end-of-the-tunnel.html.markdown

   end
 ```

 and we were finally all green!
 Although I did still get an intermittent fail on the very last build on CI at the end, so this isn't over JavaScript Acceptance tests (shakes fist)!
-In summary though the full test suite was green for me locally, and after a re-build on semaphore the build passed.
+In summary though the full test suite was green for me locally, and after a re-build on Semaphore the build passed.
 StripeRubyMock was working for us, and I don't have much appetite for burning more time on the complete sandboxing alternative.
 What's frustrating is how much time that goes into this that could be going into refactoring the code for maintainability or improving the user interface experience.
 However with the test suite green, we can potentially refactor with confidence (until the next time!).

 My concerns about RubyStripeMock is will it be maintained and stay up to date with the Stripe API itself?
 To get things to pass I had to change app code that now hasn't been tested in production.
 Thomas has updated [his blog post](https://medium.com/craft-academy/keeping-it-simple-3e7d9b186015#.4rc29xv6j) to talk about using RubyStripeMock completely network independently.
-Since Stripe told me they are happy with a few hits from tests, and that removing network dependency has not fixed our intermittent failures I'm less concerned about that, than just having code paths that operate in production but don't run in test.
+Since Stripe told me they are happy with a few hits from tests, and that removing network dependency has not fixed our intermittent failures I'm less concerned about that, than this setup where we have code paths that operate in production but don't run in test.
 I changed `customer.cards` to `customer.sources` in the app code to get the RubyStripeMock acceptance tests to work.
 I will need to use the StripeRubyMock ability to switch to live tests against the Stripe servers to test that still works:

 ```rb
 RSpec.configure do |c|